seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **KING EDWARD**
 See, how occasion laughs me in the face!
 No sooner minded to prepare for France,
-But straight I am invited — nay, with threats,
+But straight I am invited--nay, with threats,
 Upon a penalty, enjoined to come.
 Lorraine, return this answer to thy Lord:
 I mean to visit him as he requests;